-IP Whitelisting is a way to filter which computers can interact with your computer, by listing the IP addresses of approved computers.
+An IP allowed list is a way to filter which computers can interact with your computer, by listing the IP addresses of approved computers.

-IP whitelisting is part of a set of security tools, which combined together help secure access to your data.
-See the Security section of our Help Center to find more information about how to make your Shotgun site more secure. .
-We recommend that you take additional steps to secure your site, as IP Whitelisting is but one tool in the security arsenal.
+IP listing is part of a set of security tools, which combined together help secure access to your data.
+See the Security section of our Help Center to find more information about how to make your Shotgun site more secure.
+We recommend that you take additional steps to secure your site, as an IP allowed list is but one tool in the security arsenal.
 Other options include requiring a username and strong password and two-factor authentication.
-As an example, a malicious and knowledgeable third party could impersonate a whitelisted IP address, but if they do not have login information or are unable to get through the two-factor authentication, they will not be able to do any damage to your site.
+As an example, a malicious and knowledgeable third party could impersonate an allowed IP address, but if they do not have login information or are unable to get through the two-factor authentication, they will not be able to do any damage to your site.

-IP whitelisting is a feature that is available to clients who are on the Super Awesome support tier.
+IP allowed listing is a feature that is available to clients who are on the Super Awesome support tier.

 How can I set it up?

-Contact our support team to enable IP whitelisting on your site.
+Contact our support team to enable this feature on your site.

 Once enabled, under the Security section of Site Preferences, you can enter a list of IP addresses (or range of IPs) that is typically used to control your Shotgun site.
 By default any addresses not included in the list will be denied access.
 Enter each IP address on a new line.